Weight Loss Surgery

 Types of Weight Loss Surgery

-There are five common bariatric surgical procedures:
+There are a number of common bariatric surgical procedures.

 Each procedure has different features and benefits and not every surgical approach will be suitable for all patients.